Rome always wanted to rule,

 By the coronation of Charlemagne as Roman Emperor, according to the belief of the Middle Ages, the former Roman world empire had been re-established, or more correctly, the world dominion, which had passed to the Greeks after the fall of the Western Roman Empire, had been transferred from them to the Germanic tribes..
 What followed from this coronation performed by the pope for the mutual position of the pope and emperor to each other, was disputed.
 However, it was generally agreed that the emperors of that time were the successors of the Roman Caesars, and that the Holy Roman Empire, which still existed at that time, was identical with the old Roman Empire, and this was recognized as an established fact, especially by the emperors themselves, as well as by the Church.
 From this the glossators simply concluded that the code published by the Emperor Justinian still had legal validity for the whole extent of the Holy Roman Empire.

 The Glossators and their successors, then, in a word, like the Humanists, arrived at by the study of classical literature, by the study of the Corpus Iuris, to the conviction that Roman law was the true, universally valid law; and therein lies the reason and at the same time the explanation of their error.
-In order to arrive at an economic understanding of Roman law, we must, as Savigny quite rightly remarks, "read and think our way into the writings of the Roman jurists, as into other writers who have been read with sense, learn their manner from them, and thus come to invent for ourselves in their manner and from their point of view, and thus to continue their interrupted work in a certain sense, " in other words, place ourselves in the position of a Roman jurist and adopt the legal way of thinking of the Romans.
+In order to achieve an economic understanding of Roman law, we must, as Savigny quite rightly observes, “read ourselves into the writings of the Roman jurists and think as we do of other writers who have been read with sense, learn their way, and so arrive at to invent themselves in their way and from their standpoint, and thus to continue their interrupted work in a certain sense, in other words, to put ourselves on the standpoint of a Roman lawyer and to adopt the legal way of thinking of the Romans.